Sunday, August 6, 2017

 Frequently, water treatment professionals refer to water that is extremely high in iron, manganese, and H2S as "problem water" because it can be a challenge at times to find the proper solution to treat particular water problems and, quite frankly, it can take some experimenting with different methods to finally find the right water treatment method that works effectively and consistently.

-In the first article "Water Filters 1" we discussed using cartridge-style pre-filters.
+In the first article "Water Filters Part 1" we discussed using cartridge-style pre-filters.
 As discussed, they are mainly for sediment removal although there is a myriad of cartridge filters that can be used for chlorine and lead removal, along with taste and odor filters.
 The types of cartridge filters available (for specific water problems) and sizes are just mind-boggling.
 As discussed in this blog, a proper water analysis is the most important first step in determining the right water treatment solutions for your water.
 In doing research for this blog I looked at quite a few "YouTube" videos because I was curious what some of the so-called "water experts" were

 This is a nightmare!!

 recommending for iron and odor filtration.
 What I would say from the videos I watched is "Don't watch any of those videos!"
 They all pretty much recommended exactly what I said not to do in Water Filters 1.
 Listen, if you have too much iron or ANY odor in your water putting a filter cartridge before or after the water softener is a very short-term fix and is NOT going to solve the problem, period!
 Even if you put a bigger filter or a series of bigger filters before or after the water softener it won't fix the problem!
-All you will end up doing is spending a lot of money replacing filters and having water that is "Ok" until the filters get plugged up again.
-And guess what.
-That 20" BB carbon filter you need for odor removal, could easily cost over $100.00 every time you change it, for a short-term fix, possibly every 1-3 months!
+All you will end up doing is spending a lot of money replacing filters and having water that is "OK" until the filters get plugged up again.
+And guess what?
+That 20" BB carbon filter you need for odor removal, could easily cost over $100.00 every time you change it, for a short-term fix, possibly every 1-3 months or more frequently!
 That is just not a practical solution to the problem or a cheap solution in the long run.

 Bad, rusty, smelly, hard water problems take the proper water treatment approach to assure consistently great water for many years, and finding the right water treatment professional to fix your water problems can be like winning the lottery.
-It's been my experience that for every water treatment expert, there are ten, (what I like to refer to them as), hit and run water treatment companies.
+It's been my experience that for every water treatment expert, there are ten, (what I like to refer to them as), hit-and-run water treatment companies.
 They literally just take your money and run and don't solve your water problems.
 It pays to do your research and find a good water treatment expert to keep you in great water and support you for years to come.
 If you want to do this yourself, and you are handy at plumbing then you've come to the right place!
 We help you understand how this all works and find the right water treatment solutions for your water and family.

 The easiest way to tell if you need a whole house water filtration system.

-1. You need to use water softener salt like Red Out salt, System Saver salt, iron fighter, etc. to help your water softener remove iron or manganese.
+1. You need to use water softener salt like Red Out salt, System Saver salt, Iron Fighter, etc. to help your water softener remove iron or manganese.

 2. You use any powered additives like Iron Out, Rust Out, Softener Mate, etc., to treat your water softener for iron/rust problems.